Helping NYC Bar and Restaurants to Apply for a New York State Liquor License

 AX/DX = Grocery store/drug store liquor license which permits sale of beer and wine coolers for off premises consumption.

-If you are a looking to obtain a liquor license for any restaurant, bar, tavern or nightclub in Manhattan, Brooklyn, Queens, Staten Island or the Bronx, call the DiPasquale Law Group for a free consultation at (646) 343-4607.
+If you are a looking to obtain a liquor license for any restaurant, bar, lounge or nightclub in Manhattan, Brooklyn, Queens, Staten Island or the Bronx, call Attorney James DiPasquale for a free consultation at (646) 343-4607.